gpozzi/capstone-google-analytics/sql.md

 		(trip_distance != 0 AND fare_amount != 0)) AS S;
 ```

-Having the relevant data selected and cleaned, we'll save the results of the previous query in a .csv file and load it into Tableau to design the dashboard.
+Having the relevant data selected and cleaned, we'll save the results of the previous query in a .csv file and load it into Tableau to feed the data into the dashboard.